 The new 44th German Emission Control Act (Bundes-Immissionsschutzverordnung; BImSchV) noticeably restricts the limit values for biogas cogeneration unit emissions; operators are facing particularly strict emissions limit values for nitrogen oxide (NOx).
 MAN Engines is prepared for the new limit values.
 Since early 2018, as a cooperation partner in a project initiated and financed by the Bavarian State Ministry of the Environment and Consumer Protection, it has been successfully testing its modular exhaust gas aftertreatment system at a biogas plant in the field.
 The project about minimising NOx emissions during biogas cogeneration unit operation is being carried out by the Technical University of Munich (TUM)

-On 30th August, the German government approved the new regulation for introducing the 44th BlmSchV and established new emissions limit values for biogas cogeneration units.
+On 20th June 2019, the 44th BlmSchV came into force and establishes new emissions limit values for biogas cogeneration units.
 The long-anticipated amendment restricts the limit values for nitrogen oxide (NOx) in particular.
 While up until recently values of 0.5g/Nm³ were permissible, they cannot exceed 0.1g/Nm³ in the future.
 “Thanks to the efficient combustion properties of our MAN gas engines, we have been able to comply with these limit values in-engine so far.
 However, the new restriction of limit values is forcing engine manufacturers and plant operators to find new solutions,” explained Günther Zibes, Head of Power at MAN Engines.

 MAN Engines found these solutions in-house.
 The engine manufacturer has been implementing its modular exhaust gas aftertreatment system (EAT) – which was derived from large-scale truck production – in agricultural engineering since 2015.
 It is based on Selective Catalytic Reduction technology, and reduces nitrogen oxide using an aqueous urea solution (AdBlue©).
 Engineers from the MAN Engine Competence Centre in Nuremberg carried the concept over to industrial gas engines for cogeneration units.
 They have been testing the application with biogas initially in the field since March 2018.
 For this purpose, an entirely new cogeneration unit container was set up at the Götz biogas plant in Markt Indersdorf, Dachau, by the unit builders, Elektro Hagl KG from Geisenfeld.
 “We made the conscious decision to install a completely new cogeneration unit for the field trial, in order to re-evaluate the entire system from the ground up,” said operator Josef Götz.
 The selected engine was an MAN E3262 LE202 turbo unit.
 The charged V12 engine with 530 kWel at 1500 rpm is particularly well-suited for the field trial as it was especially developed for operation with biogas, and modified by Elektro Hagl.